explainers-by-googlers/security-info-web-request/README.md

 * **Restrictive Environments:** Apps in highly restricted firewall configurations might not be able to connect to external endpoints to update their bundled root store.

 ### Modifying the `fetch` API
 We considered adding certificate access to the standard `fetch` API.
 This was deemed undesirable because `fetch` is a very general-purpose API available to the entire web.
-This `WebRequest.SecurityInfo` feature is for the niche, high-privilege use case of Isolated Web Apps, and the `ControlledFrame` `webRequest` API is the appropriate, isolated surface for it.
+This `WebRequest SecurityInfo` feature is for the niche, high-privilege use case of Isolated Web Apps, and the `ControlledFrame` `webRequest` API is the appropriate, isolated surface for it.
 Furthermore, `fetch` only works for HTTPS, whereas `webRequest` also covers WebSockets (WSS) and WebTransport.

+### Porting Firefox Extensions API `getSecurityInfo`
+We considered porting [Firefox `getSecurityInfo`](https://developer.chrome.com/docs/extensions/mv2/reference/platformKeys#method-verifyTLSServerCertificate) extensions API, which is partially what happened, except that the current proposal adds non blocking compatible way to obtain `SecurityInfo`.

 ## Security and Privacy Considerations